mixcode/https_capture/README.md

 Run the proxy with the generated cert on the machine's `:38080` port.
 The HTTP requests will be stored in the `./captured` directory.
 The `-tee` makes the log echoed to STDOUT.
 The `-c` will clear the capturing directory when starting.

 To see available options, do `https_capture --help`.

+### start sending data through the proxy

+Modify the HTTP proxy setting of your web client (or OS) to the proxy program just started (in the example above, `localhost:38080`).
+If everything is OK, then the log file and captured files will appear on the capturing directory once you visit some web pages.

 ## Connection log